 Solution 6: Restore the System

-While if the problem lies in Windows 10, the system, maybe you have to restore it.
+While if the problem lies in Windows 10 or Windows 11, the system, maybe you have to restore it.

 To avoid the system conflicts, it is advisable to recover the system to some point where it will not be stuck in Windows 10 ready issue, either when resetting the PC or updating it.